RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #199, #200, #201

+Explored a few things like full size of the plot of land as well as how to cover the whole plot and how to handle the offering statue.
+I think just leaving it open in the center is best and hope that players don't screw up their path to the offering statue.
+I also figured out what size the cornfields need to be to cover a whole square while also getting broken appropriately (a wall breaks both touching squares every time).
+Based on basic calculations just the cornfields alone will result in 35K memory.
+Luckily this map isn't too memory intensive in and of itself.
+Didn't get to much scripting, but all this exploration was helpful for the future.

 ## #197, #198

 Spent a whole hour just planning out the potential drop locations of all of the